moov-io/ach/README.md

 [![Twitter](https://img.shields.io/twitter/follow/moov_io?style=social)](https://twitter.com/moov_io?lang=en)

 # moov-io/ach
 Moov's mission is to give developers an easy way to create and integrate bank processing into their own software products.
-Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease-of-use.
+Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease of use.

 ACH implements a reader, writer, and validator for Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) files.
 ACH is the primary method of electronic money movement throughout the United States.
 The HTTP server is available in a [Docker image](#docker) and the Go package `github.com/moov-io/ach` is available.

-If you're looking for a complete implementation of ACH origination (file creation), OFAC checks, micro-deposits, SFTP uploading, and other features the [moov-io/paygate](https://github.com/moov-io/paygate) project aims to be a full system for ACH transfers.
+If you're looking for a complete implementation of ACH origination (file creation), OFAC checks, micro-deposits, SFTP uploading, and other features, the [moov-io/paygate](https://github.com/moov-io/paygate) project aims to be a full system for ACH transfers.
 Otherwise, check out our article on [How and When to use the Moov ACH Library](https://moov.io/blog/tutorials/how-and-when-to-use-the-moov-ach-library/).

 ## Table of Contents